 What to do: Fill the cup with water.
 Squirt shaving cream on top for the clouds.
 Explain that when clouds get really heavy with water, it rains!
 Then put blue food coloring on top of the cloud, and watch it “rain”.

 3. Watch the fog roll in.

-What to do: Fill up the jar completely with hot water for about a minute.
+What to do: Fill the jar completely with hot water for about a minute.
 Pour out almost all the water, leaving about 1 inch in the jar.
-Put the strainer over the top of the jar.
-Place a few (3 or 4) ice cubes in the strainer.
+Place the strainer over the top of the jar.
+Place 3-4 ice cubes in the strainer.
 As the cold air from the ice cubes collides with the warm, moist air in the bottle, the water will condense and fog will form.

 4. Reflect a rainbow.

 What you need: Glass of water, sheet of white paper, sunlight.